CobeyH/Leora/README.md

 ![image](https://user-images.githubusercontent.com/32989729/187002236-4ca1b73d-bff2-411f-8c8d-01158e26eb6e.png)

 Each update cycle, a script calculates the equilibrium point for each flock.
 A linecast is performed between every active light and each moth flock to determine if they have line-of-sight to that light.
 If there are no obstacles blocking sight, the light will be used in a center-of-mass calculation.
 The intensity of the light is used as the "mass" in the COM calculation.
-This means that the equilibrium point will be closed to more powerful lights.
+This means that the equilibrium point will be closer to more powerful lights.

 ### Directional Lights